10.4 C

 Jean-Luc Boch, the mayor of La Plagne, highlighted that off-piste skiing is not illegal at French resorts.
 “The conditions were challenging for skiers attracted by pleasant weather and pristine snow conditions that masked underlying dangers,” he said.

-Off-piste skiing—skiing outside marked and maintained trails—poses considerably higher avalanche risks, as these areas do not receive avalanche control management from resort ski patrols.
+Off-piste skiing—skiing outside marked and maintained trails—poses considerably higher avalanche risks, as these areas lack avalanche control management.

 The series of fatal avalanches over one weekend underscores how weather conditions can instigate widespread instability across an entire mountain region at the same time.
 When forecasters issue high-level warnings across multiple resorts and areas, the danger is systemic rather than localized to specific slopes.